MDshuey/Portfolio/README.md

 ### Part 3- [ESG Dashboard](https://mdshuey.shinyapps.io/ESGdashDemo/)
 A Shiny dashboard demonstration of a hypothetical investment portfolio with social/envorimental impact data using the [IRIS](iris.thegiin.org) catalog.
 Source code is not publicly available at this time.

-### Part 4 *(In development*)- Mush-chine Learning

-A feature-extraction project using data from agaricus fungi, attempting to predict edibility/toxicity via categorical variables.

-### Part 4 *(In development*)- Knotkeeper
-Inkan khipu knot data